Leibniz complexity of Nash functions on differentiations: Estimates on Leibniz complexity

-{\it Proof of Lemma \ref{estimate-2}.} \\ By applying Leibniz rule to each term of $p$, $\ddd(p)$ is deformed into a sum of forms $a_{i,j}\ddd(x_i^{k_{i,j}})$ with the differential of one variable $x_i$ and a function $a_{i,j}$ of other variables.
-For this process we need to use Leibniz rule $\sigma(p)$-times.
-Then $\ddd(p)$ is the sum of the form
+By applying Leibniz rule to each term of $P$, $\ddd(P)$ is deformed into a sum of forms $a_{i,j}\ddd(x_i^{k_{i,j}})$ with the differential of one variable $x_i$ and a function $a_{i,j}$ of other variables.
+For this process we need to use Leibniz rule $\sigma(P)$-times.
+Then $\ddd(P)$ is the sum of the form

 ($i = 1, \dots, n$).
-By Lemma \ref{estimate-1}, for each $i = 1, \dots, n$, the form is deformed into $\frac{\pa p}{\pa x_i}\ddd x_i$ by using Leibniz rule $\mu_i + \sum_{j = 1}^{s(i)} (r_{ij} - 1)$.
+By Lemma \ref{estimate-1}, for each $i = 1, \dots, n$, the form is deformed into $\sum_{i=1}^n \frac{\pa P}{\pa x_i}\ddd x_i$ by using Leibniz rule $\mu_i + \sum_{j = 1}^{s(i)} (r_{ij} - 1)$.
 Thus we have the estimate. \QED

 \